Homological mirror symmetry for the quartic surface: Symplectic terminology

-We say that $d$ is a {\em matching path} if $V_{c_-}$, $V_{c_+}$ are isotopic as exact Lagrangian spheres.
-Actually, there is an additional condition concerning the framings, which we do not want to spell out here, since it is vacuous in the dimensions that we will be interested in.
+We say that $d$ is a {\em matching path} if $V_{c_-}$, $V_{c_+}$ are isotopic as exact Lagrangian spheres (actually, there is an additional condition concerning the framings, which we do not spell out here since it is vacuous in the dimensions that we will be interested in).
 If $d$ is a matching path, one can glue together the Lefschetz thimbles $\Delta_{c_-}$, $\Delta_{c_+}$ to obtain a Lagrangian sphere in the total space, the {\em matching cycle} $\Sigma_d \subset M$.
 In the naive situation where the two vanishing cycles coincide, this would simply be the set-theoretic union of the Lefschetz thimbles.
 In general, the construction involves a choice of isotopy between the cycles, and $\Sigma_d$ might theoretically depend on that choice.
 Note however that this can never happen if the fibres are Riemann surfaces with boundary, since there, the space of exact Lagrangian submanifolds (circles) having a fixed isotopy class is contractible.

 Let $\sigma_{X,0},\sigma_{X,\infty}$ be two sections of $o_X$ which generate a quasi-Lefschetz pencil $\{X_z\}$.
 Suppose that we have yet another section $\sigma_{X,0}'$, linearly independent from the previous ones.
-We require that its zero set should be smooth in a neighbourhood of $X_0 \cap X_\infty$, and should intersect each stratum of that base locus transversally.
+We require that its zero set should be smooth in a neighbourhood of the base locus $X_{0,\infty}$, and should intersect each stratum of $X_{0,\infty}$ transversally.
 Consider the associated map

-its critical point set $Crit(b_M)$ and critical value set $C = Critv(b_M)$.
-Concerning this, we make the following additional assumptions: \begin{itemize} \item $Crit(b_M)$ is regular, and $b_M: Crit(b_M) \rightarrow C$ is an embedding away from finitely many points. \end{itemize} Regularity means that $Db_M \in \Gamma(Hom(TM,\C^2))$ is never zero, and is transverse to the subset of rank one linear maps.
-The second statement implies that for generic $z \in \C \setminus Critv(\pi_M)$, the curve $Crit(b_M)$ is transverse to $b_M^{-1}(\{z\} \times \C)$, and the projection $b_M|Crit(b_M) \times b_M^{-1}(\{z\} \times \C) \rightarrow C \times (\{z\} \times \C)$ is a bijection.
+its critical point set $\mathit{Crit}(b_M)$ and critical value set $C = \mathit{Critv}(b_M)$.
+Concerning this, we make the following additional assumptions: \begin{itemize} \item $\mathit{Crit}(b_M)$ is regular, and $b_M: \mathit{Crit}(b_M) \rightarrow C$ is an embedding away from finitely many points. \end{itemize} Regularity means that $Db_M \in \Gamma(M,\mathit{Hom}_\C(TM,\C^2))$ is never zero, and is transverse to the subset of rank one linear maps.
+The second statement implies that for generic $z \in \C \setminus \mathit{Critv}(\pi_M)$, the curve $\mathit{Crit}(b_M)$ is transverse to $b_M^{-1}(\{z\} \times \C)$, and the projection $b_M|\mathit{Crit}(b_M) \times b_M^{-1}(\{z\} \times \C) \rightarrow C \times (\{z\} \times \C)$ is a bijection.
 In this case, the sections $(\sigma_{X,0}'|X_z,\sigma_{X,\infty}|X_z)$ generate a quasi-Lefschetz pencil on $X_z$, and the critical value set of the associated holomorphic function $q_{M_z}: M_z \rightarrow \C$ is precisely